Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

      10.252.1.13
      ```

-     Update the HAproxy config to include the added node.
-Select a storage node `ncn-s00x` from `ncn-s001`, `ncn-s002`, or `ncn-s003`.
+     Update the HAproxy configuration to include the added node.
+Select a storage node `ncn-s00x` from one of the first three storage nodes.
 This cannot be done from the added node.

      ```bash
      ncn-s00x# vi /etc/haproxy/haproxy.cfg